ledakis/simplesite-scale/readme.md

 2. Fill the variable files in `service_backend.tfvars` and `service_vars.tfvars` based on the example files.
 3. Run `rm -rf .terraform && terraform init -backend-config=service_backend.tfvars terraform/service/`
 4. Run `terraform apply -var-file=service_vars.tfvars terraform/service/`
-5. Based on the variables given, the output should display the hostname.
+5. Based on the variables given, the output should display the url of the site.

 ## Destroy